-Some CFC charts are already supplied with the SIPROTEC[®] device.
+Upon its delivery the SIPROTEC[®] 4 device provides several preset CFC-charts.
 Depending on the variant the following charts may be implemented:

-Device and System LogicSome of the event-controlled logical allocations are created with blocks of the slow logic (PLC1_BEARB = slow PLC processing).
-This way, the binary input "Data Stop" is modified from a single point indication (SP) into an internal single point indication (IntSP) by means of a negator block.With the double point indication "EarthSwit." = CLOSE an indication saying "fdrEARTHED" ON, and with "EarthSwit." = OPEN or F the indication "fdrEARTHED" OFF is generated.
+Device andSome of the event-controlled logical allocations are created with blocks of the slowSystem Logiclogic (PLC1_BEARB = slow PLC processing).
+This way, the binary input "Data Stop" is modified from a single point indication (SP) into an internal single point indication (IntSP) by means of a negator block.

+With the double point indication "EarthSwit." = CLOSE an indication saying "fdrEARTHED" ON, and with "EarthSwit." = OPEN or F the indication "fdrEARTHED" OFF is generated.

 From the output indication "definite TRIP" the internal indication "Brk OPENED" is generated.
-As indication "definite TRIP" only queued for 500ms, also indication "Device Brk OPENED" is reset after this time period.
+As indication "definite TRIP" only queued for 500 ms, also indication "Device Brk OPENED" is reset after this time period.

-Figure A-51 Allocation of input and output with blocks of priority class System Logic
+Figure A-24 Allocation of input and output with blocks of priority class System Logic

-Interlocking

-With blocks of level Interlocking (SFS_BEARB = interlocking), standard interlocking for three switchgears (circuit breaker, disconnector and earth switch) is pre-defined.
+Interlocking With blocks of level Interlocking (SFS_BEARB = interlocking), standard interlocking for three switchgears (circuit breaker, disconnector and earth switch) is pre-defined.
 Due to the large functional scope of the logic you will find this level on two worksheets.